100 Years Combined Experience

 2nd Highest Balsam Sale 2018 Listed & Sold By The Hales LONG POINT FALL 2017

-Listed & SOLD By The Hales The "2" Highest Sales on Long Point 2017
+Listed & SOLD By The Hales The "2" Highest Sales on Prestigious Long Point 2017

-Indian Point SOLD 2017 JUNIPER ISLE SOLD 2018 BALSAM Another Record Sale
+Indian Point SOLD 2017 JUNIPER ISLE SOLD 2018 BALSAM Lake Another Record Sale

 THE HALES ARE YOUR #1 BALSAM LAKE EXPERTS.

-No other agent has sold more properties on Balsam Lake.....This is our home!
+No other agent or Real Estate Company has sold more properties on Balsam Lake.....This is our home!

 Ken Sr. & Jr. Joanne & Alley Hale live & work on Balsam Lake and sell only quality Kawartha Lakes Waterfront.
 The only local waterfront sales team offering their clients over 100 years of combined experience in both Sales and Appraisals.
-The #1 Sales producers for Sutton Group Future Realty Inc. Brokerage 4 years in a row.
-This is an active office of over 100 agents.
-We work out of our home offices on the lake and know the waterfront!
+The #1 Sales producers for Sutton Group Future Realty Inc. Brokerage 5 years in a row.
+This is an active office with up to 100 agents.
+We work out of our home offices on Balsam Lake and know the waterfront!
 Also acheiving the Top 1% Sales Producers in Canada for Sutton Group.
 Our family history on Balsam Lake goes back to the early 1950's.
 We Love where we Live and Work!

 Beautiful Balsam Lake is the head lake of the Kawartha Lakes region of south-central Ontario, Canada. which is made up with over 250 scenic lakes, rivers and waterways, many linked to The Trent-Severn Waterway.
 Balsam Lake is often referred to as the Jewel of the Kawarthas having over 50 miles of shoreline.
 It is 16 km long and averages 3 km wide, though its actual width varies due to the many large bays that carve its shoreline.
 The Gull River empties into the lake.
 The Trent Severn Canal System extends from the Bay of Quinte on Lake Ontario to Georgian Bay on Lake Huron, a distance of 386 km (as the fish swims).